how to learn to love yourself

 Whenever you compare yourself to someone else, you essentially tell yourself that you don’t like yourself the way you are.

 And I know we are quick to think “It’s not that deep” but it is.
 Would you go up to your baby sister and say “I wish you were like this other little girl from your daycare”?
 No, you would never.
 So, why do it to yourself?

-To learn to love yourself, you have to learn to be confident about who you are in this very moment, and then the next and that next one.
+To learn to love yourself, you have to learn to be confident about who you are.

 If comparison is something you struggle with, you must avoid people/situations that trigger that desire even more.
 Stay off social media if need be or seek professional help to learn about ways to overcome.